 Welcome to the Historical Museum at Lund University

-With eleven million objects, the Historical Museum at Lund University is the largest museum for archaeological finds, coins, and medieval church art in southern Sweden.
+Featuring the amazing finds from the richest Iron Age settlement in the Nordic countries – Uppåkra – and much more, the Historical Museum at Lund University is the largest museum for archaeological finds, coins, and medieval church art in southern Sweden.
 But its mission goes far beyond that.
 The museum is part of Lund University’s public activities and dates back to the 18th century.
-Free admission!

 On the four floors of the Historical Museum, history, archaeology, art, zoology, coins, and curiosities all come together.
 The Barbaricum exhibition features the amazing finds from the largest Iron Age city in the Nordic countries – Uppåkra.
 Objects from Scanian Stone, Bronze, and Iron Ages are displayed.
 The beautiful coin exhibition includes the largest coin treasure of the Middle Ages.
 In the Hall of Antiques on the top floor, visitors are greeted by mighty statues and an exciting gallery of people.